-The surface of the shell of the implant has many tiny undulations created by using nanotechnology in the manufacturing process, resulting in a very finely textured surface.
-This ultra fine texturing results in favorable interactions between the implant shell and the surrounding tissues so that the capsule of scar tissue produced around the implant is very thin and soft.
-This results in a very soft and natural feel.
+The surface of the shell of the implant has many tiny undulations created by using nanotechnology in the manufacturing process, resulting in a finely textured surface.
+This fine texturing results in favorable interactions between the implant shell and the surrounding tissues so that the capsule of scar tissue produced around the implant is thin and soft.
+This results in a soft and natural feel.
 It also allows the implant to better adapt to the normal movements of the breast.
 In addition, the thin and soft capsule tends to stay that way, greatly reducing the risk of capsular contracture.

 What’s capsular contracture?

 Capsular contracture is a complication where the capsule of scar tissue surrounding the implant thickens and contracts around the implant.
 This squeezes the implant and increases pressure on the implant.
 The thick capsule and increased pressure on the implant combine to make the implant feel hard and stiff.
 Its shape also becomes too round and unnatural.
 Although it is not dangerous, capsular contracture impairs the aesthetic result of the breast augmentation procedure, and when significant, can only be corrected surgically.
-Therefore, anything we can do to reduce the risk of capsular contracture is highly valuable.
+Therefore, anything we can do to reduce the risk of capsular contracture is high valuable.